 Apprenticeships and Work: Fair Access

 I agree with my right hon.
-Friend, and we are as one in thinking that apprenticeships can be a powerful force for social mobility.
+Friend, and we are at one in thinking that apprenticeships can be a powerful force for social mobility.
 We want the advantages of apprenticeships to be available to all, and I am in regular contact with my ministerial colleagues.
-For the smallest employers we meet 100% of the costs of apprenticeship training for apprentices aged 16 to 18, 19 to 24-year-old care leavers, and 19 to 24-year-olds with an education health and care plan.
+For the smallest employers we meet 100% of the costs of apprenticeship training for apprentices aged 16 to 18, 19 to 24-year-old care leavers, and 19 to 24-year-olds with an education, health and care plan.
 As my right hon.
 Friend knows, and indeed welcomed, last year we introduced a £1,000 bursary for care leavers who are starting an apprenticeship, to support them as they transition into training.